Hotagterklip

 Hotagterklip is a small hamlet on the South African coast, close to the village of Struisbaai in the Western Cape.

-‘Hotagterklip’ is the Afrikaans for 'left rear stone'.
+(This part is a lie)‘Hotagterklip’ is the Afrikaans (warm agter klip) not'left rear stone'.
 The unusual name of this little place comes from the days of the first ox wagon trek, when a stone outcrop imposed a sharp detour on travelers.

 The fishermen's cottages in Hotagterklip have been declared provincial heritage sites.
 They are featured in the paintings of a number of South African artists.
 Many of the old cottages fell into ruin, until original cottages were restored in the 1990s.